What's Next Health: Flipping the Visit

 When patients have the tools to dig deeper outside the doctor’s office, we can have a better conversation inside of it.

 I often think about my own experiences as a patient.
 My doctors respect and trust me.
 If I suggest something reasonable, they go with it.
 It's a good, collegial relationship and I feel informed and empowered when I leave the visit.
 Wouldn't it be great if all patients could feel that way?
 People don't need a medical degree to own their own health the way I do.
 A flipped visit can help us get there.

 Join us as we explore the tremendous potential flipping a visit has to improve the experience for both patient and doctor.

-For more on Sal Khan’s ideas and the Khan Academy’s impact on the future of health and health care, visit What’s Next Health and watch a conversation with Sal and RWJF's Mike Painter.
+For more on Sal Khan’s ideas and the Khan Academy’s impact on the future of health and health care, view the related infographic and watch the video below with Sal and RWJF's Mike Painter.
 To further explore the idea of flipping a visit, read Thomas Goetz's post on the Culture of Health blog.

 This commentary originally appeared on the RWJF Pioneering Ideas blog.